Microsoft Teams Video Vendor Integration

 Now, you will need to update each provider that will be using Teams.

-- Click “Providers” in the right-side menu, and for each provider that will be using Teams, tap “Actions” and select “Edit.”
+For each provider that will be using Teams, tap “Actions” and select “Edit.”

-- For each provider, update the Microsoft User ID with the Object ID from the Azure Active Directory portal for that user.
+From the "Edit Provider" window, update the Microsoft User ID with the Object ID from the Azure Active Directory portal for that user.